 For subdividing the triangulated surfaces into smaller pieces we are using the method described by Attene et al. [1].
 This greedy method creates a hierarchical surface segmentation by starting with single-triangle surfaces and iteratively merging neighboring surfaces into larger ones by choosing the neighbors that maximize the flatness of the joined surface.
 This process continues until all surfaces are merged into one.
 See Figure 3 for an illustration of the subdivision process.
 The merging operations can be described as the interior nodes of a binary tree having single triangles as leaf nodes.
 We store this binary surface tree for each grown surface.
 The binary tree is used later during interpretation.
 It lets the user work with subsurfaces at a user-defined granularity level by moving up and down in the hierarchy.
-After selecting a leaf node, the user can navigate up in the tree and select surfaces of appropriate sizes for a quick horizon assembly.
+After selecting a leaf node, the user for a quick horizon assembly.